suleymanarslan/notebook/waveforms.md

 Frequency is a measure of how many times the waveform repeats in a given amount of time.
 The common unit of measurement for frequency is the Hertz, abbreviated as "Hz", which represents the number of repetitions per second.

+## Harmonics

+When a waveform has "side effect" frequencies, we call them harmonics.